OWNERS – Alice, Madzy & Jaime

 While my teaching style is creative, athletic, fluid and dynamic, I’m committed to honoring my roots and providing a traditional yoga experience.
 Elements of Ashtanga and Baptiste continue to guide every sequence I build.
 My classes are very challenging and certainly a physical practice, yet I guide my students past the physical and invite them to delve into the subtle and energetic bodies.

 Currently, my personal practices are more focused in the realm of spirit and meditation.
 As I quest for Internal espressions of freedom, I find sharing this type of work brings me the greatest pleasure.
-Locally I work with my teachers at the Alive & Shine Center and I study with my guru/primary teacher, Anita Lucia Briggs.
+Locally I work with my teachers at the Alive & Shine Center, I practice Transcendental Meditation daily and I study with my guru/primary teacher, Anita Lucia Briggs.
 I love to bring the work that I do with these enlightened beings into the studio and share this journey into spirit, the ultimate expression of freedom.

 Ashleigh discovered the magic that is yoga in 2008.
 She has been a dedicated student both on and off her mat ever since.
 An avid traveler, her yoga practice has been one of the few things with the constant ability to rival the thrill of seeing and experiencing a new place.
 Yoga has provided her with tangible tools to live a life inspired by authenticity and growth and she is continually moved by its transformative powers.
 She received her first 200 hour teaching certification in 2013, eager to share her passion and delight for yoga with those around her.
 Constant curiosity and the sense of community she feels through group exercise has led her to teach many other fitness formats over the years, but yoga is what always feels most like home.
 Her classes seek to uplift, inspire and challenge students to honor and celebrate where they are each and every day.
 She truly believes that intentional, embodied movement, coupled with a wicked playlist and a little bit of sweat can remedy just about anything.